 Most Nintendo 64 (and other console) games in my collection were purchased first hand by me from retail stores.
 While there’s certainly some meaningful stories behind those purchases, having to find each game in my SNES collection second hand adds even more nostalgia for me!
 The pickups are an eclectic mix of stories from different time periods in my life.

 My copy of Super Mario World and Super Mario Kart come from a friend who traded them to me since he didn’t want his SNES anymore at the end of high school.
 My Super Mario RPG cart is from a cardboard box in the back of a FuncoLand.
-I bought my copy of Turtles in Time from a flea market in the Rio Grande Valley with two of my best friends (we beat it that night, obviously).
+I bought my copy of the spectacular Turtles in Time from a flea market in the Rio Grande Valley with two of my best friends (we beat it that night, obviously).
 My original Mega Man X cart is from Game Zone in Salem, MA (featured in the excellent documentary Not for Resale).
 Super Mario All-Stars simply comes from eBay a few years ago, using a coupon my wife had!

 Aged like a fine wine

 Super Nintendo graphics have held up obscenely well.
 NES graphics, while charming, can be a bit crude to look at today.
 N64 visuals, as much nostalgia as I have for them, are from the early days of 3D and can be pretty rough on the eyes.
 But SNES is in the “Goldilocks” spot-the 16-bit sprites are as gorgeous to look at now as they were then!
 So many games are just gushing with bright and colorful charm.
 They’ve also inspired countless indie games to use a similar style of graphics (often touched up to modern standards).

 One of my favorites is the excellent story-driven Metroidvania, Iconoclasts.
 It’s so reminiscent of SNES days that Limited Run actually did a Super Nintendo-styled box for it’s physical release! (which naturally was irresistible to me)